sebkaster/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 0.14					| Speed limit (100km/h)											|
 | 0.13      			| Speed limit (50km/h)					 				|
 | 0.13				    | Speed limit (60km/h)      							|

-### Future Work

-For the future work, the following points can be taken into account:

-* Optimize the architecture of the model